8 Best Renters Insurance Companies in Rhode Island of 2025

 The app also allows you to quickly add services such as groundwater coverage and landslides, which are not included in standard coverage.

-Above all, you can add on coverage for earthquakes and flooding, which never comes with a basic insurance plan.
+Above all, you can add coverage for earthquakes and flooding, which is not included in a basic insurance plan.

 In addition, Lemonade has many different plans and features that you can sign up for, and the standard plan starts at only $5 per month.

-However, if you want more features, you’ll have to pay for each one of them, which will increase your rate.
+However, if you want more features, you’ll have to pay for each, increasing your rate.

 Read a full Lemonade home insurance review.